 What is MIL-W-16878?

-MIL-W-16878 cable is a popular mil-spec hook-up wire commonly used in military harness applications and in the internal wiring of electronic equipment.
-It is often used by the military and aerospace industries because of its size, non-flammable materials, and resistance to chemicals.
-Though most military specifications for M16878 hook-up wire have technically been replaced by NEMA standards.
+MIL-W-16878 is a mil-spec hook-up wire commonly found in military harness applications and in the internal wiring of electronic equipment.
+This hook-up/lead wire is popular because of its size, non-flammable materials, and resistance to chemicals.
+Most of the M16878 military specifications have since been replaced by NEMA standards.
 However, they are often referred to as M16878 cables by people in the industry.
 This specification covers unshielded hook-up wires and lead wires used in the electrical and electronic components of equipment.

-The handy thing about M16878 cables, and many other mil-spec wires, is that information about the cable is embedded in its part number.
-Each letter and number represents a characteristic.
-If you learn what they are, you can tell a lot about a cable's construction just by looking at the name.
+Like many other Mil-Spec cables, M16878 hook-up wire can be identified by the letters in its part number.
+Each letter and number in a part number represents a characteristic.
+If you learn what they are, you can understand a lot about a cable's construction by its name.

-- Part Identification Number (PIN) and Specification Sheet Number— Each part number begins with M16878, showing that the part complies with the MIL-DTL-16878 military specification.
+- Part Identification Number (PIN) and Specification Sheet Number: Each part number begins with M16878, showing that the part complies with the MIL-W-16878 military specification.
 The number after the slash indicates the spec sheet number.
-This will identify the conductor coating, insulation, and nominal wall thickness, as well as the voltage and temperature ratings of the part.
+This will identify the conductor coating (tinned, silver-coated, etc.), insulation material (PVC, PTFE, XLPO, etc.), and temperature and voltage ratings.

-- Conductor Material— The letter following the spec sheet number identifies the conductor material to be used.
+- Conductor Material: The letter following the spec sheet number identifies the conductor material to be used.
 B stands for coated copper.
 C represents coated copper-clad steel (C.C.
 Steel) and D is coated high-strength copper alloy (H.S.C.A.).
 All of the M16878 conductors are coated.

-- Conductor Size— After the conductor material, the next letter in the sequence represents the conductor size in AWG.
-A is equal to 32 AWG, B equals 30 AWG, C is 28 AWG and so forth, all the way up to Z at 0000 AWG.
+- Conductor Size: After the conductor material, the next letter in the sequence represents the conductor size in AWG.
+A is equal to 32 AWG, B equals 30 AWG, C is 28 AWG, and so forth.